cx20/gltf-test/README.md

 # gltf-test

-Status of [glTF loader](https://github.com/KhronosGroup/glTF#webgl-engines) in some WebGL libraries.
+The status of loading and viewing various glTF models using different [WebGL](https://www.khronos.org/webgl/) libraries.

 ## All Tests